jstrimpel/lrrr/README.md

 ```

 ### Initializers
 Command line only wizards for creating resources such as LazoJS [`conf.json`](https://github.com/walmartlabs/lazojs/wiki/Configuration#confjson).
+Initializers could also be used for adding resources that require configuration, e.g., `lrrr add model -t jstrimpel/lrr-stuff/model:thing`, could launch a configuration wizard.

 * TBD